-For more information, please contact learningcommunities@marshall.edu.
+For additional details, please go to the webpage for Learning Communities or contact learningcommunities@marshall.edu

 Houses

 WARREN HOUSE

 This house is named in honor of Ms. Cindy A. Warren, a legend and beloved fixture of the Marshall University Joan C. Edwards.
 She is the first voice each accepted student hears and from that point on she continues to enrich their lives.